ivan-ristovic/the-godfather/Documentation/Parts/Administration.md

 ### user tempban
 <details><summary markdown='span'>Expand for additional information</summary><p>

-*Temporarily ans the user from the server and then unbans him after given timespan.*
+*Temporarily bans the user from the server and then unbans him after given timespan.*

 **Requires permissions:**
 `Ban members`